-b.
-Examination by the Court.
-If the Court asks just a few questions, you can put that in colloquy.
-If the Court conducts a lengthy examination, you may set it up as c.
+EXAMINATION Q (BY THE COURT) c.
 Voir Dire of a witness.
 If an attorney asks to voir dire a witness prior to making an objection, if it is just a few questions you can do it in colloquy, but if it is a lengthy examination you can set it up as VOIR DIRE (you don't need the word "Examination" because Voir Dire means Examination, "a preliminary examination of a witness or juror by a judge or counsel").